Mingding Doctrine

 II.
 Chinese Mingding Doctrine: A Characteristic of Continuous Renewal and Progress

-Continuously Updating, Never Stagnant
+Continuously Renew, Never Stagnate

 III.
 Problem-Solving as the Driving Force of Learning: A Never-Ending Research